besya/bytely/README.md

 ### Retrospective

+As it should be able to process 10M requests per day it means 115 request per second, a current solution on free Heroku supports:
+    - 208 http requests per second
+    - 125 jobs per second

 - What went well?
     - Tests with rspec helped to avoid regression
     - Counter caches helped to denormalize a database
     - React-bootstrap helps to make UI changes quickly
     - Redis cache improves a response time for statistics endpoints
+    - Sidekiq works faster than Resque.
+10_000 jobs was proceeded by Resque for 3m39s, by Sidekiq 0:30s

 - What didn’t go well?
-    - Free heroku allows to have two workers only.
-And this is why scheduler doesn't work on demo
-    - For 10.000.000 requests per day needs more resources for Resque.
-It can be hot-fixed with additional servers for background jobs
+    - Using indexes on string fields like `url` can slow down inserts in future
+    - Using counter_caches requires an additional update queries
-    - UI should have unit and integration tests as well
+    - UI should have a unit and integration tests as well
+    - free Heroku database has a limit for rows ~ 1M, impossible to make good stress-testing with an emulation of a one month working for example

 - If I had more time to work on this,
     - Stress-testing